Nantwich to Llangollen

 Next morning, we continue along remote countryside, penning through the occasional lock until we arrive at Grindleybrook – where we’ll encounter 6 locks… the first 3 being single and the last 3 being in a stair case.
 Our suggested mooring for the evening is Whitchurch – with around a half mile walk into town, we may be able to visit a couple of the numerous pubs… just to be sociable of course.

 We should be able to spend a couple of nights in Ellesmere, before casting off and re-joining the countryside once more.
 On route today will be Frankton Junction (Montgomery canal) and New Marton Locks and one more which will be the last lock we encounter before reaching our destination of Chirk for tonight’s mooring but not until we’ve transversed Chirk Aqueduct (with the railway bridge alongside) and Chirk Tunnel (459 yards) .
-We’ll moor in this area andl spend a couple of nights so as to give a walking/photographic opportunity down into the Dee Valley .
+We’ll moor in this area and spend a night so as to give a walking/photographic opportunity down into the Dee Valley .

 Continuing, we pass through Whitehouse Tunnel (191 yards) and a small aqueduct in our approach to the world famous, Pontcysyllte Aqueduct (neither of us can pronounce it).
 Once over the aqueduct and the stunning views over the edge of the channel we’ll turn left at the basin and carry on to Llangollen and moor for our final evening so as our guests can take a walk up to Horseshoe falls.
 We expect our guests to depart after breakfast the following morning.